MEET THE FOUNDER AND PRESIDENT

 Engaging | Educational | Beautiful

-MB Publishing offers engaging, educational, and beautifully illustrated books for children of all ages—from picture books to middle grade novels to an illustrated reference on English grammar.
+MB Publishing offers engaging, educational, and beautifully illustrated books for children of all ages: picture books, middle grade novels, Holocaust novels, Judaica, and an illustrated reference on English grammar.

-Our charming picture book illustrations and rhyming text capture the imagination of toddlers and early readers, opening up a world of discovery, laughter, and enchantment.
+From activities by the shore and fun-filled excursions in the neighborhood to action-packed tours of Paris, Rome, and the White House, our charming picture book illustrations and rhyming stories capture the imagination of toddlers and early readers, opening up a world of discovery, laughter, and enchantment.